rasprague/eyesey-piboy/README.md

  - From the EYESY EmulationStation entry, launch your custom startup script

    In order to control Eyesy you
-   will have to use the TouchOSC Android (or iOS) app (see below) or a MIDI controller, or the PiBoy's built-in controller.
+   will have to use the TouchOSC Android (or iOS) app (see below) or a MIDI controller, or the PiBoy's / GameHAT's built-in controller.

 ### Control: